-1701 Office Personnel Not To Express Opinion on Validity*>,< Patentability>, or Enforceability< of Patent [R-3]
+1701 Office Personnel Not To Express Opinion on Validity, Patentability, or Enforceability of Patent [R-07.2015]

-(B) a reexamination proceeding to reexamine the patent, or
+- (B) a supplemental examination proceeding or reexamination proceeding to reexamine the patent,

 When a field of search for an invention is requested, examiners should routinely inquire whether the invention has been patented in the United States.
 If the invention has been patented, no field of search should be suggested.

 Employees of the USPTO, particularly patent examiners who examined an application which matured into a patent or a reissued patent or who conducted a reexamination proceeding, should not discuss or answer inquiries from any person outside the USPTO as to whether or not a certain reference or other particular evidence was considered during the examination or proceeding and whether or not a claim would have been allowed over that reference or other evidence had it been considered during the examination or proceeding.
 Likewise, employees are cautioned against answering any inquiry concerning any entry in the patent or reexamination file, including the extent of the field of search and any entry relating thereto.
 The record of the file of a patent or reexamination proceeding must speak for itself.